Ananya2272/lic/README.md

 <p>
   In AC analysis we determine the frequency response by applying the small signal analysis to the circuit .
 We do this analysis to check in which frequency the circuit acts as the linear amplifier.
   For type of sweep we select 'decade', starting frequency as 0.1Hz and stop frequency as 1THz.
+The frequency response is 4dB.
   </p><br>
   <p>
-  Gain = Vin/Vout<br>
+  Gain = Vout/Vin<br>
   Av= 1.649/950mv= 1.73   <br>
   This matches the theoritical value which is calculated by Av = gmRd.<br>
   where gm= KnVov<br>